davidcsterratt/KappaNEURON/README.md

 KappaNEURON
 ===========

-KappaNEURON integrates the SpatialKappa simulator with NEURON  to allo w rurule-based simulations of molecular systems embedded in neurons.
+KappaNEURON integrates the SpatialKappa simulator with NEURON to allow rule-based simulations of molecular systems embedded in neurons.